Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Worst-case confidence intervals for neural networks

 Note that step \ref{step:PEP_s3} becomes redundant in the asymptotic limit.

-\subsection{Worst-case confidence intervals for neural networks}
+\section{Worst-case confidence intervals for neural networks}

-The computational modeling of systems with output $\Upsilon$ is described by a function $f(\chi, \theta^*)$, where $\theta^*$ denotes the parameters of the model.
+The computational modeling of systems with output $Y$ is described by a function $f(\mathrm{X}, \theta^*)$, where $\theta^*$ denotes the parameters of the model.
 The output is assumed to be affected by an additive error term \(\varepsilon\), which is independently and identically distributed according to a normal distribution \(\varepsilon \sim \mathcal{N}(0, \sigma^2_\varepsilon)\).
 For each observation \(i = 1, 2, \ldots, N\), the model is represented as

-where \(\chi_i\) denotes the input corresponding to the \(i\)-th observation \cite{seber2005nonlinear}.
-This modeling framework is well established in computational learning theory, as it enables statistical generalizations across a broad class of inference tasks \cite{Barron1994, Papadopoulos2001}.
+where $\mathrm{X}_i$ denotes the input corresponding to the \(i\)-th observation \cite{seber2005nonlinear}.
+This modeling framework is well established in computational learning theory, as it enables statistical generalizations across a broad class of inference tasks \cite{Barron1994, Papadopoulos2001}. \lqg{While statistical estimators derives confidence intervals directly from the known sampling distribution of the physical parameter estimators \cite{casella2024statistical}, machine learning-based estimation includes the explicit error term $\varepsilon$, as it accounts for the approximation error between the learning-theoretic framework's predictions and the true underlying function.}

 The central challenge, therefore, lies in demonstrating that neural networks can be effectively described within this framework under appropriate assumptions, thereby ensuring reliable and secure parameter estimation.
 In this work, we adopt such a perspective, drawing inspiration from the delta method outlined in refs. \cite{Chryssolouris1996, Hwang1997}.

 In general, neural networks for prediction give an output